solomwaura/Responsive-NavBar/Readme.md

-# responsiveness web for front end.
+# responsiveness landing page for front end.

+making it a complete landing page.